Brown Bear / Grizzly Bear Hunting

 Brown / grizzly bears are distributed statewide.
-Bear density per square mile is highly variable, with the lowest density occuring in the Arctic, and the highest densities occurring on the Alaska Peninsula, Kodiak Island, and the ABC islands in Southeast.
-Generally densities are influenced by the availability of food in an area, with salmon providing an incentive for larger numbers of bears crowding some streams.
+Bear density per square mile is highly variable, with the lowest density occurring in the Arctic, and the highest densities occurring on the Alaska Peninsula, Kodiak Island, and the ABC islands in the Southeast.
+Generally, densities are influenced by the availability of food in an area, with salmon providing an incentive for larger numbers of bears crowding some streams.

 Region 1 (Southeast Panhandle)

 Game Management Units: GMU 1, 2, 3, 4 & 5